PeteSong/petesong.github.io/_posts/2024-12-13-setup-python-environment-on-macOS copy.markdown

 uv run pre-commit install
 ```

-now when you run `git commit`, it will run those tools automatically.
+Now when you run `git commit`, it will run those tools automatically.

 ## Run a file

+Using [python-demos](https://github.com/PeteSong/demos/tree/main/python-demos) as an example.
 ```shell
 cd python-demos